 Prior to graduation from UCLA, Josh served as art director and associate producer on The Activist, a feature film for Universal Studios.
 He was a founding member of Exhibitionists, Inc., a consortium of creative and administrative professionals who coordinate the production and promotion of fine art exhibitions and festivals.
 He has been on the Mayor’s Advisory Committee for the Arts for the City of Los Angeles, and was a member of the board of Los Angeles Municipal Art Gallery Associates.

-Josh is also past president of the American Institute of Graphic Arts/Los Angeles, and served on the long-range strategic planning committee for the national organization, focusing on business outreach.
+Josh is past president of the American Institute of Graphic Arts/Los Angeles, where he currently serves on the Advisory Board.
 He has taught graphic design and marketing at Art Center College of Design in Pasadena.